-In SQI protocol, the host drives CE# low then send the Read command cycle command, 0BH, followed by three address cycles, a Set Mode Configuration cycle, and two dummy cycles.
+In SQI protocol, the host drives CE# low then sends one High-Speed Read command cycle, 0BH, followed by three address cycles, a Set Mode Configuration cycle and two dummy cycles.
 Each cycle is two nibbles (clocks) long, most significant nibble first.